sicktastic/antwonlee.github.io/playbook.md

 <h2 id="vim-and-tmux" style="padding-top: 30px;">Vim and Tmux</h2>

 The editor you choose for your workflow speaks a lot about your dedication to your craft, in our case that is developing software.
+Text editor is my essential tool, and my favorite is Vim.
+I was inspired by developers from
+<a href="https://thoughtbot.com/" target="_blank">Thoughtbot</a> years ago when I saw how fast it can improve your Rails development.
+If you are curious, here are my <a href="https://github.com/antwonlee/dotfiles" target="_blank">dotfiles</a>.

 <h2 id="test-driven-development">Test Driven Development</h2>